-Interfacing to Fortran is achieved as described in section B.5 of the reference manual.
+Interfacing to Fortran is achieved as described in section B.5 of the Ada Reference Manual.
 The pragma Convention Fortran, applied to a multi-dimensional array causes the array to be stored in column-major order as required for convenient interface to Fortran.